 Why Walking Matters: The Science Explained

 Walking seems simple — but the impact it has on your mind, body, and longevity is anything but.
-The Science That Makes Walking Matter explores evidence-based articles, expert insights, and wellness research to uncover why this everyday movement is one of the most powerful tools for better health.
+Why Walking Matters: The Science Explained explores evidence-based articles, expert insights, and wellness research to uncover why this everyday movement is one of the most powerful tools for better health.
 Whether you're on a stroll or just curious, this podcast brings you the facts, one step at a time from published articles set out to explore the science of walking.

 Why Walking Matters: The Science Explained